 Lake Murray Park

-Go see an outdoor movie: The Icehouse Amphitheater in Lexington shows movies every now and then.
-Be sure to check their schedule for upcoming shows and other events.
+Go see a movie: The Icehouse Amphitheater in Lexington shows movies every now and then.
 You can also enjoy a summer movie for free at Doko Meadows park.

 Head out for a hike: There are plenty of hiking trails in Columbia.
 From paved multi-use trails to longer, more rugged trails, you’ll find something for you and your family to enjoy.
 Check out our list of some of the best hiking trails with free admittance in the Columbia, SC area.